maxmelnick/max-README/README.md

 * Disagree with me.
 The best solutions comes from a healthy level of debate.
 We need to be able to separate our ideas from our egos .
 I’ll challenge your ideas with the goal of coming to the best possible solution, I hope you’ll challenge mine.
 * Tell me when I screw up.
 This is very important.
 I screw up and sometimes don’t notice.
 I need to know or I’ll likely do it again.

-## your development / feedback protocol
+## Your development / feedback protocol

 * Your career is yours.
 You know best how you’d like to grow and in what areas.
 I can provide feedback and an outside perspective.
 * I’ll do my best to provide growth and learning opportunities, it’ll be up to you to seize them.
 Let’s work together on this.